Adjacent suburbs and siblings of Tokyo's fashion world

-The districts of Harajuku and Omotesando might be next door, but they're also worlds apart.
+The districts of Harajuku and Omotesando might be next door to each other, but they're also worlds apart.

-Both are hubs of Japanese and international fashion, packed with clothing stores, trendy cafes, design houses and fashionable locals strolling the maze of streets.
-However, their aesthetics couldn't be more opposed.
+Both areas are hubs of Japanese and international fashion, packed with clothing stores, trendy cafes, design houses and fashionable locals strolling the maze of streets.
+However, their aesthetics couldn't be more different.

-- Harajuku's extravagant streetside sweets like cheesecake-filled crepes and unique themed cafes
+- Harajuku's extravagant streetside sweets, such as cheesecake-filled crepes and unique themed cafes

 - Espace Louis Vuitton, a gallery hidden on the top floor of the Louis Vuitton Building

-- The ultimate luxury shopping experience in Omotesando Hills
+- An unparalleled luxury shopping experience in Omotesando Hills

 How to Get There